michaelany/michaelany/README.md

 ## [About](https://michaelany.com/#/about)

 - 👨‍💻 &nbsp;Lead software engineer at [7 glyphs](https://7glyphs.com/)
-- 🚀 &nbsp;Create [projects](https://michaelany.com/#/portfolio) of any complexity from scratch
+- 🚀 &nbsp;Creating [projects](https://michaelany.com/#/portfolio) of any complexity from scratch
-- 💡 &nbsp;Bring UI/UX ideas to life
+- 💡 &nbsp;Bringing UI/UX ideas to life
 - 💼 &nbsp;8 years of [experience](https://michaelany.com/#/experience)
 - 📹 &nbsp;Have my own [vlog](https://michaelany.com/#/vlog) on [YouTube][youtube]
 - 🇳🇿 &nbsp;Based in Auckland, New Zealand